aptash/justless/readme.md

 - update item amount in the cart

 To view the updated cart please click the extension's icon on the browser's toolbar.

+### Version: 0.0.0.5

+very.co.uk optimization:

+- the XHR interceptor is used on adding an item to the cart.
+No need for requesting the cart in this case now
+- removed the background script for very.co.uk